IBM/EEL-agentic-ai-bootcamp/docs/lab-guides/pro-code/insurance-claim-post-hospitalization-guide.md

       1. Use read_email tool to read the email and get the required information
       2. Use get_network_hospitals to get the hospital_tier hospital mentioned in email sent from hospital
       3. Use get_policy_info tool to get the information about policy using customer id passed by user. remove '%' from co payment before passing to calculate_preauth_amount tool.
-      4. Must call calculate_preauth_amount tool  to calculate the pre-authorised amount
+      4. Must call calculate_preauth_amount tool  to calculate the pre-authorized amount
       5. Prepare a summary based on all above information
       6. Transfer to supervisor:
          "observation: send report to customer's email."